 Pigeon: Facing Choices, Making Decisions during the Holocaust

-This interactive online workshop, delivered via Zoom, consists of the Emmy- and Gemini-nominated short film, Pigeon, that focuses on decision making and rescue during the Holocaust, followed by an interactive presentation by a VHEC docent.
+This interactive workshop is available as a hybrid model, both in-person and online via Zoom.
+The session consists of the Emmy- and Gemini-nominated short film, Pigeon, that focuses on decision making and rescue during the Holocaust, followed by an interactive presentation by a VHEC docent.

 This workshop is designed to cover one teaching unit.
 Questions by the workshop facilitator foster critical thinking and ideas about social responsibility, two core competencies of the BC curriculum.
 Please book at least two weeks in advance.
 If you have to cancel, we appreciate a minimum of three days cancellation notice.